kreismit/ECE4960/labs.md

 OK, so I know the robot's motors are strong enough to accelerate and decelerate it quickly.
 How strong is that?
 Where is the weight in the robot?

-* The robot is quite stable - it has to tilt around 75° before it flips.
+* The robot is quite stable – it has to tilt around 75° before it flips.
 * The robot is also somewhat topheavy - it flips if it accelerates or stops too suddenly.
-* The motors were not very strong - it was sometimes difficult to climb hills.
+* The motors were not very strong – it was sometimes difficult to climb hills.
 It could climb a 45° slope with a good battery, but it slowed significantly.
 Rough terrain also slowed it down since it had to climb over many short slopes.

 #### Frictional Measurements

 * The robot turned about its center predictably on a flat surface, but slopes made a big difference.
 * The robot's turn radius was predictable at a given battery level, speed, and type of terrain.
 Little rocks, initial speed, battery level, and slope all made a big difference.
 * Average maximum rotational speed when turning in place: 75 rpm = 7.9 rad/s
-* The robot seemed to drive about the same on flat (hard) carpet, concrete, and asphalt.
+* I noticed no differences between driving on flat (hard) carpet, concrete, and asphalt.

 #### Other Measurements